-If you’ve only got 24 hours in Dublin you sure can pack in a lot!
-Ireland’s capital – the home of Guinness, the world renowned Trinity College, Molly Malone, Kilmainham Gaol and the famous Book of Kells.
+If you’ve only got one day in Dublin you sure can pack in a lot into your itinerary!
+Dublin is Ireland’s capital – the home of Guinness, the world renowned Trinity College, Molly Malone, Kilmainham Gaol and the famous Book of Kells.
 Sure, it rains a lot here, but don’t let this stop you from taking a visit to the Emerald Isle and discovering what it’s lively capital has to offer!
-Come see what you can get up to in 24 hours in Dublin in this 1 day Dublin itinerary!
+Come see what you can get up to in 24 hours in Dublin in this one day Dublin itinerary!

-The Old Library at Trinity College is one of the most impressive libraries in the world with 200,000 books.
+The Old Library at Trinity College is one of the most impressive libraries in the world with 200,000 books and is an absolute must on any Dublin itinerary.
 It has the rights to a copy of every book published in Ireland and UK.
 This place is the inspiration for the Hogwarts Library but is even more impressive in real life.
 I was absolutely blown away.
 The Library holds the famous Book of Kells – the World’s most famous medieval manuscript from 800AD.
 It contains the 4 gospels written in Latin and has lavish intricate artwork and bright colours (no photos allowed!).

 The Old Library also holds one of the few remaining copies of the 1916 Proclamation of the Irish Republic.
 It is ridiculously packed during the day so get tickets for the last entrance of the day (4.30pm) and stay right until 5pm closing to appreciate it with far less people whilst also getting charged the cheaper off-peak entrance fee of €11 as opposed to €14.
 Click here for tickets.